stephbuon/democracy-lab/quanteda-networks/README.md

-## Title

-REWRITE THIS TO INTRODUCE THE CONTROL FLOW
+## About the quanteda-networks pipeline

-This pipeline, __quanteda-networks__ (formerly, quanteda-code-for-app-2), generates (enter).
+__quanteda-networks__ (formerly, quanteda-code-for-app-2), generates (enter).

-__quanteda-networks__ is memory intensive, and will likely need to be run on M2.
-For this reason, the __quanteda-networks__ has been designed to be submitted as an sbatch job.
-Functions have been added to the start of the script (enter).
+__quanteda-networks.R__ is memory intensive, and will likely need to be run on M2.
+For this reason, __quanteda-networks.R__ is designed to be submitted as an sbatch job, although it can run on a local machine.
+To comply with sbatch requirments, functions have been added to the start of the script (enter).

+### Control Flow

-is broken into three major operations after loading functions:
+The __quanteda-networks__ control flow is separated into three major operations:
-1) quantedafy hansard
+- applying quantedafy
-2) generate graphs
+- generating graphs
-3) generate semantic networks
+- generating semantic networks

-While (meant to run in its entirety), each section can be run independently.

-Load the associated .RData files, which are exported at the end of each major section of __quanteda_networks.R__ .
-- quantedafy_hansard.RData
-- Enter more if need be
+The control flow gives programmers the option to run the pipeline in its entirety, generating entirely new data and visualizations, or run desired sections independently.
+Programmers must specify boolean values for __do_quantedafy_hansard__, __do_generate_graphs__, and __do_generate_semantic_networks__ at the start of the script.

+__TRUE__ will run the operations belonging to the section, and __FALSE__ will skip the operations and instead import an __.RData__ file with data from the last run.